 About the Council

 Councillors are elected by local people to serve as their area representative on a local authority.
 Most Councillors stand for election as a political party candidate.
-In Bath and North East Somerset there are 59 Councillors - 37 Liberal Democrats, 11 Conservatives, 6 Independents, 5 Labour.
+In Bath and North East Somerset there are 59 Councillors - 35 Liberal Democrats, 10 Conservatives, 6 Independents, 5 Labour, 1 Green Party, 2 No Party.

 Some represent urban areas and others represent rural areas.
 The areas they represent are known as Wards.